 For each aspect of identity you discuss, your thinking should address the following prompts.
 Consider as many different aspects of your thinking and experience as you can, and be specific in your answers.

 - Describe how this aspect of your identity shapes your experience.
-Are there any privileges or disadvantages that come with this identity?

 - Describe how this aspect of your identity shapes your orientation in terms of your attitudes, values, beliefs, assumptions, investments, and expectations.
 Also, how does it function as a trained incapacity, limiting your thinking or experience in some way?